ajmalbabu/unicorn-master/README.md

 ### AKKA cluster shard
 1. The samples we saw earlier in AKKA persistence usage, all such actors are created by taking advantage of AKKA cluster & cluster shard.
-2. When application runs, a single node AKKA cluster comes up and all the bank account persistence actors are created in this cluster node using cluster shard.
+2. When application runs on single node AKKA cluster comes up and all the bank account persistence actors are created in this cluster node using cluster shard.
-3. To run multi-node cluster.
+3. To run multi-node cluster and enable cluster shard to enable creation on sharded nodes.
+    1. Make sure to enable cassandra persistence storage uncomment cassandra section in **unicorn.akka.conf** and disable the level-db section.
-    1. Change the unicorn-configuration/unicorn-akka.conf file accordingly for the property **node.host** and **node.port** to the port number of specific cluster node.
+    1. Change the unicorn-configuration/unicorn-akka.conf file following property manually **node.host** and **node.port** to the port number of specific cluster node.
 Also change spring jetty ports **server.port** & **management.port** in spring /application*env.yaml file.
-    2. Or provide the above values during application start-up using java **-D** option for e.g. **-Dnode.host=127.0.0.1** **-Dnode.port=2552** e.g. -Dnode.host=127.0.0.1 -Dnode.port=2552 -Dserver.port=8084 -Dmanagement.port=8085
+    2. Or provide the above values during application start-up using java **-D** option for e.g. **-Dnode.host=127.0.0.1** **-Dnode.port=2552** e.g. of a complete value is here **-Dnode.host=127.0.0.1 -Dnode.port=2552 -Dserver.port=8084 -Dmanagement.port=8085**
     3. To change the seed nodes update unicorn-configuration/unicorn-akka.conf **node.seed-nodes** section.

 ### Other best practices